-General and administrative expense for the three months ended September 30, 2023 increased by \$0.1 million, or approximately 3.6%, compared to the same period in 2022, primarily due to an increase in web hosting fees and fees paid to consultants partially offset by lower professional and accounting fees.
+General and administrative expense for the three months ended September 30, 2023 March 31, 2024 increased by \$0.1 million, \$379,478, or approximately 3.6% 11%, compared to the same period in 2022,2023.
+General and administrative expense for the three months ended March 31, 2024 increased primarily due to an overall increase in web hosting fees and fees paid to consultants partially offset by lower professional and accounting fees, human capital costs.